MidoriKami/DailyDuty/README.md

 DailyDuty will **not** track anything to do with Retainers or Free Companies, for that use `Accountant` by `Ottermandias`

+For information specific to each module, [browse the wiki pages](https://github.com/MidoriKami/DailyDuty/wiki)

 ## Configuration Window

 You can open the configuration window with the chat command `/dd`